A chronology of key events

 2009 January - Slovakia adopts the euro.

-2009 April - Ivan Gasparovic becomes first Slovak president to win re-election, defeating centre-right challenger Iveta Radicova in the second round of voting.
+2009 April - Ivan Gasparovic becomes first president to win re-election, defeating centre-right challenger Iveta Radicova in the second round of voting.

 2009 July - Slovak parliament passes new language law allowing fines to be imposed for using a minority language in government buildings.
-Hungary condemns new law, saying it discriminates against Slovakia's Hungarian minority.
+Hungary condemns new law, saying it discriminates against the Hungarian minority.

 2010 May - Slovakia protests at Hungarian parliament's decision to allow ethnic Hungarians living abroad to apply for Hungarian citizenship.
 It retaliates by threatening to strip any Slovak who applies for dual nationality of their Slovak citizenship.

 2010 July - Iveta Radicova of the SDKU-DS party appointed prime minister at the head of a four-party centre-right government following parliamentary elections in June.

-Two days later, parliament ratifies the eurozone bailout plan after the government agrees to hold an early general election in March 2012.
+2011 October - Parliament ratifies a eurozone bailout plan after the government agrees to hold an early general election in March 2012.

 2012 March - Leftist opposition party Smer, led by former prime minister Robert Fico, wins landslide victory in general election, taking over half of the seats in parliament.

 2013 November - Regional elections see far-right, anti-Roma Our Slovakia party leader Marian Kotleba win the governorship of the province of Banska Bystrica.